Desert-Defi/set-protocol-v2-subgraph/README.md

     `task docker-build`

-1. Deploy a Hardhat node and custom test script to the network
+1. Deploy a Hardhat node and custom script to the network

     `task deploy-hardhat -- /full/path/to/test/script.ts`

-    e.g., deploy the StreamingFeeModule contract tests in `./test/` with
+    e.g., deploy the subgraph test state setup script with

-    `task deploy-hardhat -- $(pwd)/test/StreamingFeeModule.ts`
+    `task deploy-hardhat -- $(pwd)/test/deploy-state.ts`

 1. Monitor the Hardhat node until fully deployed and tests are executed